usmansbk/blog-draft/markdowns/redux.md

   todos: [],
   books: [],
 };
-let counter = 0; // Just a useless variable
+let counter = 0; // Just a normal variable
 ```

 The `state` variable is called a **State Tree**.
-A state tree is an object that stores all our application data.
+A state tree is an object that stores all our application state.

 There should be only one State Tree in an application ― A single centralized place to contain the global state of our application.